Jane Smiley on writing one hundred years of a family's story

 Jane Smiley is an American novelist and essayist.
 She won the Pulitzer Prize in 1992 for A Thousand Acres and since then has been critically acclaimed for books including Horse Heaven and Private Life.
-Here she is to introduce her latest novel, Some Luck, the first book in The Last Hundred Years Trilogy.
-Our sister imprint, Mantle, is publishing it in hardback in a couple of weeks, and we'll be publishing the paperback next year.
-We can't wait!
+Here she introduces her novel, Some Luck, the first book in The Last Hundred Years Trilogy.

 I grew up in a family of storytellers.
 I cannot remember a thing that anyone talked about—not politics, not movies, not history, not religion—that wasn't filtered through a tale of Grandfather, Uncle Charlie, or what Mom was doing that day.
 I know that it’s these stories that turned me into a novelist, and that they laid the seeds for a writing adventure that has turned out to be one of the most exciting of my career: The Last Hundred Years Trilogy, the first book of which is Some Luck.